jcsec-security/solidity-security-course-resources/README.md

+# Faillapop - Solidity mock audit environment!

+We sometimes feel that the jump between being able to identify issues in small snippets of code and auditing a more complex codebase is problematic.
+There are a loooot of small CTF-like exercises, some easy some really difficult, but feel like there is a lack of a "mock audit contract" for people to practice their skills in a closer to real-life project.

+So we decided to create the Faillapop protocol!

 > [!WARNING]
 > The code has been made vulnerable on purpose.
 Please do not deploy or reuse this codebase in a live environment.

 ---

-# Mock audit exercise!

-We sometimes feel that the jump between being able to identify issues in small snippets of code and auditing a more complex codebase is problematic.
-There are a loooot of small CTF-like exercises, some easy some really difficult, but feel like there is a lack of a "mock audit contract" for people to practice their skills in a closer to real-life project.

-So we decided to create the Faillapop protocol!

 ## The Faillapop protocol 🛍️